 (c) in Queensland, held a qualification that is published under regulation 137(2)(b) in the list of former qualifications approved as diploma level education and care qualifications.

+243A.
+Persons taken to hold an approved diploma level education and care qualification for regulation 128 in Queensland

+Without limiting regulation 243, a person is taken to hold an approved diploma level education and care qualification for the purposes of regulation 128 if, immediately before the scheme commencement day, the person, in Queensland, held a qualification that is published under regulation 137(2)(d) in the list of qualifications and former qualifications for family day care coordinators.

+[Regulation 243A inserted in Gazette 13 Dec 2013 p.
+6169.]

 244. Persons taken to hold an approved certificate III level education and care qualification

 A person is taken to hold an approved certificate III level education and care qualification if, immediately before the scheme commencement day, the person —